Internal Fire Doors

 Sentry Doors Announces New Partnership with Safehinge Primera, Enhancing Safety Solutions for Healthcare and Education Environments Read more…

 At Sentry Doors, we are dedicated to delivering quality, compliant internal fire doors designed to meet your safety needs.
-Our doors feature quality materials, and engineering, and are available in a range of styles to suit any interior.
+Our fire-rated internal doors feature quality materials, and engineering, and are available in a range of styles to suit any interior.

 Whether you’re looking for customised finishes or soundproofing, contact us today – our team is happy to help.